English Language Proficiency

 The TOEFL-PBT (paper-based) has a minimum acceptable score of 587, which includes: Reading minimum score of 56, listening minimum score of 56, written expression minimum of 61.

-The International English Language Testing Service (IELTS) of the British Council: Minimum overall score: 7 out of 9, with no individual score less than 6.5.
+The minimum overall score for the International English Language Testing Service (IELTS) of the British Counci is 7 out of 9, with no individual score less than 6.5.
 The IELTS is offered in 6 test centres in the US and 3 in Canada.

-The Canadian Academic English Language Assessment (CAEL Assessment): at least 60.
+The minimum acceptable Canadian Academic English Language Assessment score to the MMASc is at 60.
 The CAEL Assessment is offered in several countries throughout the world as well as Canada.

 Fanshawe College ESL Program: Graduation from Level Ten (former Level Five), Advanced Academic Preparation, with a minimum of 80% in all components.
 Official proof of graduation is required.